-She is a member of the Medical and Dental Council of Nigeria, the American Medical Association, Medical Women Association of Nigeria and the Association of Public Health Physicians Nigeria; She is also a member of the Institute of Directors, Nigeria.
+Her professional memberships include the Medical and Dental Council of Nigeria, the American Medical Association, Medical Women Association of Nigeria, the Association of Public Health Physicians Nigeria, the Faculty of Public Health, UK and the American Public Health Association.
+She is also a member of the Institute of Directors, Nigeria.